ptrandev/OCRacle/README.md

 Date of project start: January 13, 2025

-This project is an optical character recognition tool.
-It can detect lowercase, uppercase, and digits in Latin script.
+This project is an optical character recognition tool for detecting Latin alphabet characters.

 The folders and files for this project are as follows: